ihutch/appleton/Readme.txt

 pedagogical.
 It is controlled from the keyboard, for which help can be obtained when it is running by hitting the key 'h'.

-To create an executable program on linux or Windows, a fortran compiler must be available.
-The makefile is set up for the mingw cross-compiler to produce a Windows executable coldplas.exe, or for gfortran to produce a linux executable coldplaslog.
+To create an executable program on linux type make, but you need gfortran and the X11 libraries accessible.
+The makefile with 'make windows' is set up to use the mingw-32 cross-compiler to produce a Windows executable coldplas.exe.
 Edit the makefile to replace MINGW or FORTRAN with references to your compiler.
 But it must be compatible with the gfortran/gcc compilers that produced the required and included graphics libaries libaccisX.a or libaccisWin.a.

-Alternatively just download and run the Windows executable: coldplas.exe.
-It runs perfectly in native Windows and the 'wine' system.
+Easiest is just to download and run the Windows complete executable: coldplas.exe.
+It runs perfectly in native Windows and under the 'Wine' system.

 On a Mac, to run coldplas.exe you can either install Wine free (se e.g